Luigi Preziosi: Biography

-During the Second World War Preziosi served as an ophthalmic surgeon and consultant.
+During the Second World War, Preziosi served as an ophthalmic surgeon and consultant.

 Preziosi was actively involved in politics.
 He was a member of the UPM and later in the interest of the Nationalist Party until 1949 when he retired.

 Count Sir Luigi Preziosi died on 30 July 1965 in Malta.
+He is buried at the Santa Maria Addolorata Cemetery in Paola, the largest burial ground of Malta.